 Identity Theft

 theft?
 Here are some of your legal remedies.
+Falling victim to identity theft can

 have devastating effects on your credit record and your ability to enter into